 Amorolfine 5% Nail Solution should be applied to each infected nail once or twice weekly.
 It is important to use the treatment regularly to ensure it is effective.
 You should apply the treatment to all of the infected nails on the same day(s) each week, preferably at the same to time to make it easier to remember.
 This may be after a bath, shower or regular activity.

 Adults, including the elderly 18 years and over:

 Step 1: Prepare the Nail

 Using a new file, gently file down the infected areas of nail, including the nail surface.
-Protect any healthy nails while you are doing this so that you don't spread the infection.

 CAUTION: Do not use the same nail file for infected nails and healthy nails, as this could spread the infection as well.
 To prevent the spread of infection take care that no one else uses the files from your kit.

 Use one of the swabs provided, to clean the nail surface.
 Do not throw the swab away as you will need it later to clean the applicator.

 Dip one of the re-usable applicators into the bottle of Amorolfine nail lacquer.
 Apply the nail lacquer evenly over the entire surface of the nail.
 Allow to dry.
 Let the treated nail(s) dry for approximately 3 minutes.

 You can use the applicators provided more than once.
 However, it is important to clean them thoroughly each time so that you don't spread the infection.
 Use the same swab you used for cleaning your nails.